 Advanced Systems & Data Analytics

-Advanced Systems encompass big data and networks, communication networking, photonics and electromagnetics, robotics and controls and sensors.
+Advanced Systems encompass big data and networks, communication networking, photonics and electromagnetics, robotics, control systems, and sensors.

 Adapting new ideas and tools from information technology, coding theory, stochastic processes and design optimization to impact information & coding theory, wireless communications & networking, cloud computing & big data, and blockchain technology.